Repeated-and-Offset QPSK for Low-PAPR DFT-s-OFDM in Satellite Communications: Introduction

+Traditionally, satellite systems have relied on proprietary modulation schemes, typically based on a single carrier waveforms.
+Due to stringent link budget constraints, these systems predominantly employ low-order modulations, such as ($\pi/2$-) BPSK, \mbox{($\pi/4$-)} QPSK, offset-QPSK (OQPSK), Gaussian minimum-shift keying (GMSK), or differentially-encoded (DE-) BPSK and QPSK~\cite{MajeedTCOM97,SaeedSurvey20,PositionSurvey22}.
+OQPSK, also referred to as staggered QPSK (SQPSK)~\cite{BoydTCOM19}, is a variant of QPSK in which the in-phase (I) and quadratic (Q) components of the carrier waveform are shifted by half a symbol period.
+As a result, the I and Q branches never change simultaneously, eliminating abrupt $\pi$ phase transitions and limiting the maximum phase variation to $\pi/2$.
+This property reduces the PAPR while maintaining the same spectral efficiency as QPSK.

+Many low-PAPR modulations belong to the family of continuous phase modulations (CPM)~\cite{AulinTCOM81}.
+In CPM, the carrier phase is modulated continuously with memory, resulting in a constant-envelope waveforms.
+MSK is a particular form of continuous-phase frequency-shift keying which can be interpreted as closely related to OQPSK: bits are alternately mapped on the I and Q components, with the Q component delayed by half a symbol period.
+However, unlike OQPSK which employs rectangular pulse shaping, MSK uses half-sinusoid pulses.
+GMSK~\cite{MurotaTCOM81}, widely used in 2G GSM systems, extends MSK by applying Gaussian filtering prior to modulation.
+Similarly, shaped OQPSK, filtered OQPSK, and Feher-patented QPSK~\cite{FeherTVT07}, are hybrid schemes that smooth phase transitions through pulse shaping, achieving near-constant envelope signals.
+DE modulations are a form of phase modulation where typically each constellation symbol depends of the previous one, enabling non-coherent detection.

-The low-PAPR single-carrier modulations used in traditional satellite communications are not directly applicable to OFDM waveforms.
-Similarly, tentative applications of CPM modulation to OFDM, such as~\cite{ThompsonTCOM08}, require significant changes to the transceiver architecture and more complex decoding.
-Also, there exists in the literature a scheme referred to as OFDM/OQAM~\cite{Bölcskei2003}, which, despite its name, is in fact a filter-bank multicarrier (FBMC) system with an advanced prototype filter, and thus is not a conventional OFDM~\cite{BoydTCOM19} as defined by 3GPP.
-Finally, there exist coding techniques for reducing PAPR, where the channel code is designed to map onto specific symbol codewords, though often at the cost of higher error rates~\cite{RahmatallahSurvey13}.
-Such coded modulations are typically described for OFDM, sometimes optimized on specific configurations and not always scalable, while the achieved PAPR reduction is in general modest compared to DFT-s-OFDM.
+The low-PAPR single-carrier modulations used in traditional satellite communications are not directly compatible with OFDM-based waveforms.
+Attempts to incorporate CPM into OFDM, such as~\cite{ThompsonTCOM08}, typically require significant modifications to the transceiver architecture and increased receiver complexity.
+Similarly, the so-called OFDM/OQAM scheme~\cite{Bölcskei2003} is in fact, and despite its name, a filter-bank multicarrier (FBMC) system employing an advanced prototype filter, and therefore differs fundamentally from conventional CP-OFDM as defined in 3GPP~\cite{BoydTCOM19}.
+Finally, coding-based approaches for PAPR reduction have also been proposed, where the channel code is designed to map onto specific symbol codewords.
+However, such techniques often come at the cost of increased complexity or degraded error-rate performance~\cite{RahmatallahSurvey13}.
+Moreover, they are typically tailored to OFDM, optimized for specific configurations, and are not always scalable, while the achieved PAPR reduction is generally modest compared to DFT-s-OFDM.

-In this context, we consider and investigate a new order-one modulation for DFT-s-OFDM, repeated-and-offset QPSK (RO-QPSK), that loosely emulates OQPSK.
-As in OQPSK, the I/Q branches are offset but with an additional repetition and a alternative sign change to adapt to the particularities of DFT-s-OFDM.
-The resulting modulation can be viewed as a form of DE-QPSK, yet standard QPSK demodulation can still be applied after consecutive I/Q component combining.
-RO-QPSK provides the expected low-PAPR benefit while maintaining compatibility with the existing 3GPP framework.